JB-i/AssurPrime-DataChallenge/README.md

 3. Open the notebook: AssurPrime_End2End.ipynb

-Raw data is not included in the repository and can be found in the challenge website : https://challengedata.ens.fr/participants/challenges/161/
+Raw data is not included in the repository and can be downloaded from the official ENS Challenge website: https://challengedata.ens.fr/participants/challenges/161/